Dulwich Community Hospital: History

-History of the site from 2016
+Recent history

 In 2016 Southwark Council received consent from the Greater London Authority to build a health centre and school on the site, and to demolish the remaining ward blocks, walkways, and nurse’s quarters.
-The construction of The Charter School East Dulwich was completed in 2018.
+The construction of the Charter School East Dulwich was completed in 2018.
 The health centre, which was named the Tessa Jowell Health Centre after the local MP, was completed in April 2020.

+Following refurbishment, part of the main hospital building reopened as a unit for children with special educational needs and disabilities in October 2025.